Welcome to the first of my Kyoto posts! We visited Kyoto twice whilst staying in Osaka!

 We only spent an afternoon in Kyoto, and as the weather was a bit rubbish, we just pottered about and headed to yet another Pokemon Center!
 Our second day was amazingly packed, so the next couple of Japan posts will be focused on all of that!

 And one thing to note: Japan’s public transport system is incredible and so user friendly…except for Kyoto.
 It was incredibly difficult, but we’ll come to that in due course.

-Kyoto is so Japanese, which makes sense as it is the former capital of Japan before Tokyo.
+Kyoto is so typically Japanese, which makes sense as it is the former capital of Japan before Tokyo.